 The recommended ways of supporting tamariki with meltdowns are not the same as for they would be for tantrums.
 That's why it's important for whānau of disabled or neurodivergent tamariki to access the following tips on supporting tamariki with anger and meltdowns:

 To express what they can’t say

 Pēpi and toddlers often communicate their big emotions by crying, screaming, biting, throwing, scratching or pinching.
-They do this because they don’t have all the words they need yet to tell parents and whānau about their frustrations.
+They do this because they don’t have all the words they need yet to tell whānau about their frustrations.
 Many of their frustrations are because of some decisions others make on their behalf.

 Tantrums are more likely when a toddler is tired, hungry, uncomfortable, bored or overstimulated.
 Yes, just like adults, too much excitement or activity can be overwhelming for tamariki too.

 Whānau sometimes haven't seen or heard the needs of their tamariki, or they may offer a solution tamariki don't want or override what they want at that particular time.
 Sometimes big reactions can become their ‘go to’ because whānau will stop to listen and reassess as a result.
 Tuning-in to tamariki during calmer times can support them so they don't need to resort to big reactions.

 How to respond to a tantrum